ThinkEQ/assembly-solutions-ltd/src/pages/product/wiring-looms.md

         Whilst we know it can be tempting to keep [wiring harness](www.assembly-solutions.com/wiring-harness) build ‘in-house’, we find many customers out-source these items to give their design and development engineers more time to spend on future projects and products.
+  - type: testimonial
+    testimonial:
+      quote: ASL is without a doubt the best UK manufacturer of wiring looms and wiring harnesses.
+They have been our preferred supplier for 10 years because their quality and attention to detail is none other than excellent, and they deliver when they say they will - which is something my other suppliers don’t do!
+For us we find working with ASL extremely easy, they are always quick to respond and support us with fast turnaround deliveries when we have urgent demands.
+      name: Electrical Engineering Manager – Alexander Dennis
   - type: column
     column:
       title: Quality Wiring Looms